mbeynon/cytoscape.js/documentation/md/style.md

  * **`background-image`** : The URL that points to the image that should be used as the node's background.
 PNG, JPG, and SVG are supported formats.
 You may use a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) to use embedded images, thereby saving a HTTP request.
  * **`background-image-opacity`** : The opacity of the background image.
  * **`background-width`** : Specifies the width of the image.
 A percent value (e.g. `50%`) may be used to set the image width relative to the node width.
-If used in combination with `background-fit`, then this value overrides the width of the image in calculating the fitting &mdash; thereby overriding the aspect ratio.
+If used in combination with `background-fit`, then this value overrides the width of the image in calculating the fitting --- thereby overriding the aspect ratio.
 The `auto` value is used by default, which uses the width of the image.
  * **`background-height`** : Specifies the height of the image.
 A percent value (e.g. `50%`) may be used to set the image height relative to the node height.
-If used in combination with `background-fit`, then this value overrides the height of the image in calculating the fitting &mdash; thereby overriding the aspect ratio.
+If used in combination with `background-fit`, then this value overrides the height of the image in calculating the fitting --- thereby overriding the aspect ratio.
 The `auto` value is used by default, which uses the height of the image.
  * **`background-fit`** : How the background image is fit to the node; may be `none` for original size, `contain` to fit inside node, or `cover` to cover the node.
  * **`background-repeat`** : Whether to repeat the background image; may be `no-repeat`, `repeat-x`, `repeat-y`, or `repeat`.
  * **`background-position-x`** : The x position of the background image, measured in percent (e.g. `50%`) or pixels (e.g. `10px`).